commonhaus/foundation/conduct/handling-coc-reports.md

 ## Reports to `report@mailing-list`

 All members of the CC are subscribed to the `report@mailing-list` mailing list.
-Members of the CC will be documented in the `commonhaus-council` [MEMBERSHIP](MEMBERSHIP.yaml) attribute.
+Members of the CC will be documented in the `commonhaus-council` [MEMBERS.yaml](MEMBERS.yaml.yaml) attribute.

 When a report is received the following actions will be taken:

 1. One of the CC members will respond to the reporter or target confirming that the report has been received.
 When possible the same person who responds initially will act as the point of contact for future conversations.

-2. If no response has been sent by the next CC meeting, the CC chair will ensure there is a private session in which one of the CC members is identified as the point of contact.
+2. If no response has been sent by the next CC meeting, the CC Chairperson will ensure there is a private session in which one of the CC members is identified as the point of contact.

 3. The point of contact will then ensure the following steps are completed: